-7. Enhance Tasmanians’ lifestyles and liveability: contribute to community health, happiness and well-being, e.g. through protecting residential character and amenity from unreasonable impacts of development, and ensuring well-planned provision of appropriate infrastructure, transport and other community services and amenities including nearby parks and recreational opportunities for all.
+7. Enhance Tasmanians’ lifestyles and community liveability: contribute to community health, happiness and well-being, e.g. through protecting residential character and amenity from unreasonable impacts of development, and ensuring well-planned provision of appropriate infrastructure, transport and other community services and amenities including nearby parks and recreational opportunities for all.

 8. Manage risks: ensure a proactive, strategic and precautionary approach is taken to addressing and managing known threats and risks including our ageing demographic, wildfire, climate change and sea level rise.

-9. Measure and report progress towards planned goals: establish indicators and regularly monitor and publicly report on performance.
+9. Measure and report progress towards planned goals: establish meaningful indicators and regularly monitor and publicly report on performance.

 10. Informed, evidence-based and adaptive Planning: The Tasmanian Planning System must be underpinned and supported by sound information, management systems and decision-support tools.

 - Tasmania is well placed to become a global exemplar of quality sustainable living in harmony with nature.